Family Minds: An Attachment-based Mentalizing Psycho-Educational Intervention for Foster and Adoptive Parents

 David Howe, a world-renowned researcher in attachment and foster children, has stated (2006) that the most effective and impactful way to help foster children is to “work with and through” the foster parents themselves (p.129).
 One of the ways to significantly impact the mental health and development of foster children is to give them caregivers who have the traits that generate secure attachment in children.
 Mentalization-based interventions show promise in improving mental health outcomes for children and parents through increasing a family’s ability to mentalize.
 Mentalization, or reflective functioning, develops within the context of a secure attachment relationship and involves the ability to understand behavior in relation to mental states such as thoughts and feelings.
 It is the skill of being able to see yourself from the outside and your children from the inside, and is an essential component of being a sensitive, therapeutic foster or adoptive parent.
 Research shows that parents who are skilled at mentalizing have high rates of secure attachments with their children.
 By supporting foster parents’ ability for reflective functioning and mentalization, they are also gaining the ability to not only regulate themselves, but also regulate the arousal of their foster children.
 Foster children, in particular, can significantly benefit from learning to recognize and reflect on their feelings in a more conscious and regulated way (Howe, 2006).
 Teaching foster parents about this helps them understand their foster children and their behaviors better, and helps them interact with them in a more sensitive and reflective manner (Golding, 2003; Marvin, Cooper, Hoffman, & Powell, 2002; Schofield & Beek, 2006).

-Why this Intervention is Important for Foster and Adoptive Parents
+Why the Family Minds Intervention is Important for Foster and Adoptive Parents

 One factor not given much consideration when recruiting or training foster parents in the U.S., is their state of mind regarding attachment or their mentalizing skills.
 Those parents with insecure or even unresolved states of mind are poor mentalizers, and are more likely to be triggered negatively by their foster children’s attachment needs and behaviors (Howe, 2006).
 As a result, this will likely activate childhood anxieties, traumas and defenses of these foster parents.
 Unfortunately, this prevents them from being able to successfully attune to their foster child and challenges their sensitivity.
 Maltreated children who are placed with such foster parents have an increased risk of placement breakdown (Dozier, Stovall, Albus, & Bates, 2001; M. Steele, Hodges, Kaniuk, Hillman, & Henderson, 2003).
 Ensuring foster parents have such skills is especially relevant given that maltreated children who have been removed from their homes display higher rates of insecure attachment, emotional and behavioral challenges, relationship problems and poor social skills.
 Having a parent who is good at mentalizing helps prevent such issues in children and is thought to be a protective factor.